mtougeron/k8s-pvc-tagger/README.md

 `--allow-all-tags` - Allow all tags to be set via the PVC; even those used by the EBS/EFS controllers.
 Use with caution!

+`--propate-to-pv` - Allow to propagate labels and annotations from PVC to PV.
+Adding computed tags as annotation with prefix: `k8s-pvc-tagger/tags/`

 #### Annotations

 `k8s-pvc-tagger/ignore` - When this annotation is set (any value) it will ignore this PVC and not add any tags to it